Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Oktober 2024 02.19.30 UTC
+- WIB: Minggu, 20 Oktober 2024 03.26.24 UTC
-- WITA: Minggu, 20 Oktober 2024 03.19.30 UTC
+- WITA: Minggu, 20 Oktober 2024 04.26.24 UTC
-- WIT: Minggu, 20 Oktober 2024 04.19.30 UTC
+- WIT: Minggu, 20 Oktober 2024 05.26.24 UTC

 Kutipan Inspiratif:
-"The only place you find success before work is in the dictionary."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: motivational
+Kategori: friendship